Gleyder42/admiral/README.md

 When you set everything up and want to execute the command, dispatch the command.
 The first argument is the command.
 Normally, arguments are divide by spaces.
-`(Hello World)` would two arguments, if you follow this rule.
-However, putting surrounding `Hello World` by `(` and `)`.
+`(Hello World)` would be two arguments, if you follow this rule.
+However, surrounding `Hello World` by `(` and `)`.
 The dispatcher will parse it has one argument.
 The second argument is the source.
 The source can be any object.
 The last argument is the interpreter map (`Map<String, Object>`).